 The LEP’s Chair and Chief Executive make an annual statement on the status of the LEP’s governance and transparency

-During 2019/20 the Humber LEP has continued to uphold its high standards of governance and transparency, with further improvements made.
+The Humber LEP has continued to uphold high standards of governance and transparency throughout 2020/21.

-Signed Lord Haskins, Chair of the Humber LEP and Kishor Tailor, Chief Executive of the Humber LEP
+Signed Stephen Parnaby OBE, Chair of the Humber LEP and Kishor Tailor, Chief Executive of the Humber LEP